 I reached out to him and purchased a print.

 I loved it and would commission him to create the posters for three more Burgie Awards events.
-They’re all beautiful in their ways, plus they’re all film-based, which is a great nod to my past life.
+They’re all beautiful in their ways and film-based, which is a great nod to my past life.

-July 30th, 2009 – Andrew Shirey’s Fast Food Mafia was all over the internet last week.
-His idea to recreate all the fast-food icons as mafia bosses were original and well done.
+Andrew Shirey’s Fast Food Mafia was all over the internet in July 2009.
+His idea to recreate all the fast-food icons as mafia bosses was original and well done.

 - Jack in the Box — Robert “Jack in the” Box